What you won’t see in the Mueller report

 Grand jury information, including witness interviews, is normally off limits but can be obtained in court.
 Some records were eventually released in the Whitewater investigation into former President Bill Clinton and an investigation into President Richard Nixon before he resigned.

 Both of those cases were under somewhat different circumstances, including that the House Judiciary Committee had initiated impeachment proceedings.
-Federal court rules state that a court may order disclosure “preliminary to or in connection with a judicial proceeding.”
+Federal court rules state that a court may order disclosure “preliminary to or in connection with a judicial proceeding,” which could mean impeachment.

 But Democrats have said they are not interested in impeachment, for now, and are likely to argue in court that they don’t need to be in an official impeachment proceeding to receive the materials.